Who we are

 Why We Collect This Data To process your purchases of our products, cashback offers, or warranties and to send you relevant communications related to that purchase.

 Retention Period As long as necessary to fulfill your order and follow up with communications about your order unless local law requires us to retain it longer.
 We also generally retain data for 24 months for cashback offers and 10 years for warranties

-Types of Data Email, name, phone number, sometimes other data.
+Types of Data Email, name, phone number, and sometimes other data.

 Why We Collect This Data To address your inquiries and make sure we follow up appropriately or as may be required by law or ONEINSTITUTE policy.

 Legal Basis Our legitimate business interest in managing consumer inquiries and improving our processes and products, as well as your consent for special category data which may be collected in some adverse event cases.

 Retention Period From 0 to 10 years, depending on the nature of the inquiry, our legitimate interests in processing the data, and our legal obligations.

 Types of Data Email, name, phone number, address, identifiable photos or videos, and sometimes other data.